stfc/PSyclone/doc/developer_guide/parsing.rst

 The current status is that the GOcean API uses PSyIR to capture and output algorithm code.
-This is achieved by first reading the algorithm file into generic PSyIR, then specialising the PSyIR (raising) to have GOcean-specific classes for invoke an kernel calls, then applying any transformations if required, then lowering the GOcean-specific classes back down to generic PSyIR (which also translates invoke's and kernel calls to an appropriate call to the PSy-layer) and finally using the Fortran back-end to output the tranformed code.
+This is achieved by first reading the algorithm file into generic PSyIR, then specialising the PSyIR (raising) to have GOcean-specific classes for invoke and kernel calls, then applying any transformations if required, then lowering the GOcean-specific classes back down to generic PSyIR (which also translates invokes and kernel calls to an appropriate call to the PSy-layer) and finally using the Fortran back-end to output the tranformed code.
 The same approach is in development for algorithm-layer code for the LFRic API, but